midzer/beerbase/content/breweries/midnight-sun-brewing-co/specialty-beer-black-double-ipa.md

 ---
 To commemorate the 30th anniversary of Specialty Imports' specialty wine and beer import business, Midnight Sun Brewing Company brewed a very special beer--a black double IPA--to honor this Alaska company's long-term success.

 This black double IPA celebrates Specialty Imports' success in importing and distributing the world's best wines and beers to the appreciative folks in Alaska.
-This Specialty Beer" brings together smooth
+This \Specialty Beer\" brings together smooth